Business Rates relief for small businesses

 - Only one non-domestic property in England; or

 - One main property and other additional properties, providing those additional properties have rateable values of less than £2,900 and the total rateable value of all properties remains under £20,000.
-Relief is only available on the main property and not the additional properties.
-In addition, ratepayers who meet the above conditions, but their property has a rateable value of between £15,000 and £50,999, will have their bill calculated using a small business multiplier.
+Relief is only on the main property and not the additional properties.
+Ratepayers who meet the above conditions, but their property has a rateable value of between £15,000 and £50,999, will have their bill calculated using a small business multiplier.
 We use the multiplier when calculating your Business Rates bill.
-It indicates the percentage, or pence in the pound, of the rateable value you will pay in Business Rates.
+It indicates the percentage, or pence in the pound, of the rateable value you will pay in Business Rates; or

-- If you currently receive Small Business Rates Relief and take on a second property with a rateable value of £2,900 or over, you will continue getting any existing relief on your main property for 12 months.
+- Who currently receive Small Business Rates Relief and take on a second property with a rateable value of £2,900 or over, you will continue getting any existing relief on your main property for 12 months.